Destination: Baku (also Quba)

 - Mission 6: Dine in the retired TU-134B aeroplane restaurant built into a mountain in Quba (SEMI-ACCOMPLISHED).

 Highlight: Sitting hypnotically by Yanar Dag (natural, constantly-burning hillside gas fire) after dark.
-Although a few marshmallows wouldn’t have gone amiss.
+A few marshmallows wouldn’t have gone amiss.

-Recce Fact: Azerbaijan’s borders are complicated, and a “frozen conflict” still exists (and escalates intermittently) between Azerbaijan and Armenia over a bitter dispute regarding the Nagorno-Karabakh region and surrounding territory.
+Recce Fact: Azerbaijan’s borders are complicated in 2018 and a “frozen conflict” still exists (and escalates intermittently) between Azerbaijan and Armenia over a bitter dispute regarding the Nagorno-Karabakh region and surrounding territory.

 Envision a mix of Turkic culture, Persian influence, Soviet history, decadent luxury, dramatic skyscrapers, traffic chaos and a generous helping of hydrocarbons.